RizeFinance/rize-go-sdk/examples/README.md

 $ go run cmd/platform/main.go -s CustomerService -m List
 ```

+# Expand Pagination on `List` Endpoints

+For a lightweight example on how to consume paginated results, see [ExampleClientService_WithPagination](client.go)

 # Example Customer Onboarding Flow

 The steps below will walk through the process of onboarding a new customer.
 Be sure to check out the [Onboarding Documentation](https://developer.rizefs.com/docs/onboarding-customers-into-a-product) in our [Resource Center](https://developer.rizefs.com/docs) before getting started.